-With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.
+With 19 casinos, lottery games, and sports betting in Iowa, gambling is not out of the ordinary in the Hawkeye State.

-Along with Iowa’s regulation of online sports betting, it brings added measures to assist those with gambling problems.
+Iowa’s regulation of online sports betting brought added measures to assist those with gambling problems.

 Responsible gambling starts with identifying the problem.

-Nobody likes to lose, however, feeling bad after a loss does not necessarily highlight compulsive or dangerous behavior.
-When it starts to affect family, friends and finances, intervention is key.
+Nobody likes to lose.
+However, feeling bad after a loss does not necessarily highlight compulsive or dangerous behavior.
+Intervention is vital when it affects family, friends, and finances.

-With new online sportsbooks bringing the ability to gamble anywhere within Iowa’s state lines, new tools are necessary.
+With online sportsbooks bringing the ability to gamble anywhere within Iowa’s state lines, additional tools are necessary.
 As you will see below, experience in other states means a suite of tools is already available to help prevent any issues.

 So, if you feel you have a gambling problem, you can exclude yourself from almost all of the casinos at once.
 However, the three tribal casinos are not part of this initiative.